magento/devdocs/guides/v1.0/get-started/bk-get-started-api.md

 	* Mobile applications authenticate using <a href="{{ site.gdeurl }}/get-started/authentication/gs-authentication-token.html">tokens</a>.
 	* Administrators and customers are authenticated with <a href="{{ site.gdeurl }}/get-started/authentication/gs-authentication-token.html">login credentials</a>.

-* Users and integrations are assigned resources that they have access to.
+* All accounts and integrations are assigned resources that they have access to.
 The API framework checks that any call has authorization to perform the request.

 * Any Magento or third-party service can be <a href="{{ site.gdeurl }}/extension-dev-guide/service-contracts/service-to-web-service.html">configured as a web API</a>.